-- Assess and audit well-being annually - · Giving staff time off to deal with a personal crisis - Arranging external support, such as counselling with the 'Employment Assistance' scheme or referrals to occupational health services - Completing a risk assessment and following through with any actions identified - · Reassessing their workload and deciding what tasks to prioritise - Constantly review workload and streamline paperwork, where possible - Staff Meetings planned for planning - Parent meetings in the school day - Well-being days (2 per year) to plan in and use when needed - Day to write end of year reports - Staff meetings are kept to an hour no meetings if not required - Open door policy approachable
+- Assess and audit well-being annually - Giving staff time off to deal with a personal crisis - Arranging external support, such as counselling with the 'Employment Assistance' scheme or referrals to occupational health services

-- Time to attend children's sports day, Christmas performances etc - Staff 'Star of the Week' voted by all staff - Manic Street Teachers time for teachers to chat to SMT and have a cup of tea - Improved canteen services offering healthy choices. - No set times to stay in school leave when everything is done - Emails are not expected to be responded to after school hours statement on email saying this - Residential visits all staff that attend a residential visit will be given the opportunity to take 1 day at home Monday to Friday during the half term and need to follow the Special Leave policy and complete a request form.
+- Completing a risk assessment and following through with any actions identified - Reassessing their workload and deciding what tasks to prioritise - Constantly review workload and streamline paperwork, where possible - Additional PPA PE coaches to teach 1 x hour a week - Staff Meetings planned for planning - Parent meetings in the school day - Well-being days (1 per term) to plan in and use when needed - Day to write end of year reports - Staff meetings are kept to an hour no meetings if not required - Open door policy approachable - Time to attend children's sports day, Christmas performances etc - Staff 'Star of the Week' voted by all staff - Manic Street Teachers time for teachers to chat to SMT and have a cup of tea - Walking Wednesday teachers can come walking if they want - Improved canteen services offering healthy choices. - No set times to stay in school leave when everything is done - Emails are not expected to be responded to after school hours statement on email saying this - Residential visits all staff that attend a residential visit will be given 1 day at home and this will be the first day back to school e.g Arthog Monday to Friday, following Monday is taken off.